 CHRONIC KIDNEY DISEASE Diet: What to Eat, What to Skip

 I've taken an interest in this topic as it hits close to home.
-My Dad has Chronic Kidney Disease (CKD) and I wanted to learn more to empower my family to know more about it and how to shop and meal plan.
-The only person that is truly in control however, is my Dad aka Papa Ed so I hope this post helps him as well as others with Chronic Kidney Disease (CKD).
+My Dad has Chronic Kidney Disease (CKD) + I wanted to learn more to empower my family to know more about it + how to shop + meal plan.
+The only person that is truly in control however, is my Dad aka Papa Ed, so I hope this post helps him as well as others with Chronic Kidney Disease (CKD).

 “Nutritional support is important, but you have to tailor that support based on the cause of the kidney disease.”

-The Vicious Circle of CKD and Other Health Conditions
+The VICIOUS Circle of CKD + Other HEALTH Conditions

 This is why it’s super important to eat foods that support your kidney function and lower your risk for heart problems.

 Here, I’ll walk you through a CKD-friendly diet.
 (Remember, always consult with your doctor and/or nutritionist about your own individual needs before embarking on a new eating plan.)

 Try This "HEART SMART" Dietary Approach For CKD